HomeLatest NewsIndustryTaiwan plans bills to protect ‘core’ tech from Chinese espionage, seeks tougher punishment against such attempts

 The amendments would increase prison time and fines for people who work with foreign entities to steal information about ‘core’ technologies.

-In its latest bid to block any spy attempt by to steal information about ‘core' technologies, legislators have sought to pass a bill for harsher punishments in case any such attempt is made.
+In its latest bid to block any spy attempt by China to steal information about ‘core’ technologies, Taiwan legislators have sought to pass a bill for harsher punishments in case any such attempt is made.

 According to the first draft prepared in this regard, the amendments would increase prison time and fines for people who work with foreign entities to steal information about ‘core’ technologies.